 One of the things that I find really exciting now that I’m a proper ‘adult’ (I use the term loosely) is having people over for dinner.
 There’s something so nice about cooking a meal for friends, and when it’s a special occasion, I find no greater joy than planning the perfect tablescape!
 Did you see how I set the table for Friendsgiving?
-Yeah, I’m that girl… This year, P and I are also hosting Christmas Dinner for the first time so I’m already planning our table!
+Yeah, I’m that girl… This year, Mr. Actually and I are also hosting Christmas Dinner for the first time so I’m already planning our table!
 If you’re going to plan a nice meal, why not make it even more enjoyable by setting the scene?

 Keep Your Centerpiece on the Simple Side